-- Australian DRS organisations' disaster management and response policy to recognise the potential for altered patterns of disasters and develop SOPs and contingency plans to handle such situations - Donors such as AusAID to support PICs in embracing a strengthened 'future' focus for disaster response to enable incorporation of changing risk to shift the mentality towards one which acknowledges capacity challenges and uncertainty associated with climate change.
+- Donors and development partners to support PICs in embracing a strengthened 'future' focus for disaster response to enable incorporation of changing risk to shift the mentality towards one which acknowledges capacity challenges and uncertainty associated with climate change.
 This is likely to involve strengthening DRR initiatives which incorporate planning for uncertainty as a means to strengthen adaptive capacity.